-A. Claim Reserves

-- 1. A company shall hold claim reserves for all incurred but unpaid claims on all credit life insurance policies as of the valuation date, and shall hold appropriate claim expense reserves for the estimated expense of settlement of all incurred but unpaid claims. - 2.
+- A. Claim Reserves - 1.
+A company shall hold claim reserves for all incurred but unpaid claims on all credit life insurance policies as of the valuation date, and shall hold appropriate claim expense reserves for the estimated expense of settlement of all incurred but unpaid claims. - 2.
 A company shall test all claim reserves for prior valuation years for adequacy and reasonableness, including consideration of any residual unpaid liability. - 3.
-Assumptions used for setting credit life claim reserves shall be based on the company's experience, if such experience is credible, or upon other assumptions designed to place a sound value on the liabilities.
+Assumptions used for setting credit life claim reserves shall be based on the company's experience, to the level such experience is credible, or upon other assumptions designed to place a sound value on the liabilities.
 Assumptions should be adjusted regularly to maintain reasonable margins. - 4.
-A generally accepted actuarial reserving method or other reasonable method or a combination of methods shall be used to estimate credit life insurance claim liabilities.
+A generally accepted actuarial reserving method or other reasonable method or a combination of methods shall be used to estimate credit life insurance claim reserves.
 The methods used for estimating liabilities generally may be aggregate methods, or various reserve items may be separately valued.
 Approximations based on groupings and averages also may be employed.
-Adequacy of the claim reserves must be determined in the aggregate.

-B. Contract Reserves

-- 1. If separate benefits are included in a credit life insurance contract, the reserve for each benefit must comply with these requirements. - 2.
+Adequacy of the claim reserves must be determined in the aggregate. - B. Contract Reserves - 1.
+If separate benefits are included in a credit life insurance contract, the reserve for each benefit must comply with these requirements. - 2.
 Reserves must be based on actuarial assumptions that produce reserves at least as great as those called for in any contract provision as to reserve basis and method, and are in accordance with all other contract provisions. - 3.
-Reserves must be established for all unmatured contractual obligations, which have not matured, of the company arising out of the provisions of the credit life insurance contract and must be computed in accordance with presently accepted ASOP. - 4.
-The reserve method for use in determining the minimum standard for valuation of credit life insurance is the CRVM specified in section VM-05 of this Valuation Manual.
-If benefits are guaranteed for less than one year, the method produces a reserve equal to the mortality cost from the valuation date to the end of the coverage period. - 5.
-The interest rates for use in determining the minimum standard for valuation of credit life insurance are the calendar year statutory valuation interest rates specified in section VM-05 of this Valuation Manual.
+Reserves must be established for all unmatured contractual obligations, which have not matured, of the company arising out of the provisions of the credit life insurance contract and must be computed in accordance with presently accepted ASOPs.